Remote Sensing and Geospatial Data

 2.1 Institutional Requirements

-Countries implementing this Circular shall:
+Countries implementing this Circular should:

-b) Designate a technical lead with competency in geospatial data management for ocean accounting purposes;
+b) Designate a technical lead with competency in geospatial data management for ocean accounting purposes.

 2.2 Technical Requirements

-Countries shall ensure technical capacity for:
+Countries should ensure technical capacity for:

 a) Processing and analysing satellite imagery at resolutions appropriate for marine ecosystem delineation (typically 10--30m for extent mapping);